A word for the person who is the focus of an occurrence. Usually associated with RSPK phenomena otherwise known as Poltergeist phenomena.

-A human voice with no discernible origin heard in real time by the human ear.
+A human voice with no discernible origin heard in real time by the experiencer.
 This is different from Electronic Voice Phenomenon (EVP) as you are able to hear it without the use of an electronic device.

 An experimental procedure in which neither the subject nor experimenter is aware of key features of the experiment.

 The rate at which energy is drawn from a source that produces a flow of electricity in a circuit expressed in volts.
 One cause of a high electromagnetic field can be caused by faulty wiring or unshielded wiring in a new or old building, another cause would be natural, do to weather ie: static electricity.
 It is theorized that when a ghost is present, you will see a flux in the electromagnetic field.
 The ghost will absorb the electrical energy from the surrounding area usually resulting in electrical malfunctions and rapid battery drains.
 These fields can be measured with tools called emf/elf detection meters.

 Intelligible voice recorded on magnetic tapes or digital format devices under conditions of silence or white noise which are heard only when the audio is played back.
 A phenomena discovered by Konstantin Raudive.

 Empaths are highly sensitive, finely tuned instruments when it comes to emotions.
 They feel everything, sometimes to an extreme, and are less apt to intellectualize feelings.
 Intuition is the filter through which they experience the world.

 Extrasensory perception or ESP, also called sixth sense, includes reception of information not gained through the recognized physical senses but sensed with the mind.
 The term was adopted by Duke University psychologist J. B.

 The expulsion or attempted expulsion of an evil spirit from a person or place.

 Influence that the experimenter's personality or behavior may have on the results of an experiment.